tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 - The protocol does not manage portfolios
 - The protocol does not optimize outcomes
 - The protocol does not intervene to improve results
-- AI-guided configuration is rules-based and static per cycle
+- Rules-based parameter constraint templates configuration is rules-based and static per cycle

 All strategy execution occurs strictly according to parameters authorized by the user prior to cycle start.
 Users are not relying on the discretionary efforts of YieldLoop operators, developers, or administrators to generate profit.